Table of Contents

 A

-needs no special treatment and need not be doubled or escaped.
-In the same way,"
+'inside a string quoted with"needs no special treatment and need not be doubled or escaped.
+In the same way,"inside a string quoted with'needs no special treatment.

 demonstrate how quoting and escaping work: